-The Global Survey of Physicists did not provide numbers and percentages of women in physics, except in cases where a physical society or country worked with the surveying social scientists to provide an acceptable sample, but was focussed on similarities and contrasts in the experiences of women and men in the field.
+From both tables it appears that the only opportunity for greater access in which the gender gap, as defined for these tables, is larger in countries with a higher HDI is that in advising undergraduate students.
+In other categories, the gender gap is larger in countries with a lower HDI.
+In terms of opportunities and access to resources, this survey does not exhibit the gender gap paradox.
+Further work, using the GGGI with these data, may prove interesting.

+A follow-up survey is needed

 This survey did not seek to contrast disciplines, but this is a goal of the next project, covered in section 5 below.
 A new global survey is needed to guide actions.
 Eight years have passed since the Global Survey of Physics.
 Many, many initiatives have been directed towards increasing the participation of women in science and physics, and it is hoped that they have had impact.

 Recent developments